-BMW 'absolutely' committed to new factory in Mexico
+BMW committed to new factory in Mexico

 The German automaker has more than 30 factories in 14 countries around the world.

-Its largest plant is in South Carolina, where it currently employs 8,800 people and is investing $1 billion to increase production capacity.
+The South Carolina plant employs 8,800 people and is investing $1 billion to increase production capacity.
 About 70% of cars made there are exported globally.